svenauhagen/paypal-plus-plugin/README.md

 Or just checkout the production dependencies before creating a release using `composer update --no-dev` This will remove all devDependencies, so make sure to roll back to get PHPUnit back.

+Since this will also remove "mozart" from the available packages, we require a global installation of mozart for creating a release.
+Please run `composer global require coenjacobs/mozart` to provide a global installation.
+If you fail to do so, the post-install-cmd of composer will notify you about it.

 To create a release, run `grunt release`.
 The release will be a timestamped zip file in the `dist/` folder